fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 data = pq.ParquetDataset(out_path).read()
 ```

-With this approach the dataset is in memory, just like when we were
+With this approach, the dataset is in memory, just like when we were
 using R. Again with 32 GB, I need to be careful with what is running
 on my system to be able to load this without running out of memory and
 crashing my Python session.